 The Graduate Institute’s four-year PhD programme offers students the opportunity to work with world-leading academics to produce an original scientific contribution of high academic quality.
 Intellectually demanding, they require a high level of motivation and application.
 Scholars receive close personal support from academics who are committed to their students’ success, and enjoy access to significant financial and material resources.

-After completing their course of study, our PhD holders go on to academic careers in the fields of higher education and research, or become experts working for international and non-governmental organisations, private sector entities, or national administrations.
+Geneva, with its rich international networks, is an exciting and rewarding place for doctoral research.
+A Graduate Institute PhD equips students to pursue careers in higher education and research, or as experts working for international and non-governmental organisations, private sector entities, or national administrations.